 - Do create a personal developer sandbox, outside your org, to do certain testing in a clean environment.

 - Do use field tracking on your objects to track data changes:

 - Salesforce allows 20 fields to be tracked per object – so organizations should use this feature on their important fields.
 Note: more fields are available to be tracked, with a premium subscription to Salesforce Shield.

-- Put the Tracking History as a Related List on the Record Page.
-You can also report on these fields.
+- Put the tracking history related list on record pages.
+You can also report on these field changes.

 - Do use the ‘View Setup Audit Trail’ to see what metadata changes have taken place and by whom.

-- This is also an issue with Report Builder – you don’t want your user’s trying to work out which is the correct field because they have the same name!
+- This is also an issue with the report builder – you don’t want your user’s trying to work out which is the correct field because they have the same name!